microbit-foundation/dev-docs/software/readout_hex.md

 ## Overview

 There may be occasions when you want to take a look at the programming that is running on the micro:bit or if you have misplaced the original program.

+## uBitTool

+[uBitTool](https://www.embeddedlog.com/ubittool/) is a command line and GUI application to interface with the micro:bit.

+This tool has a range of features:

+- Read the micro:bit flash contents
+- Extract user Python code from the micro:bit flash
+- Flash the micro:bit
+- Compare the contents of the micro:bit flash against a local hex file

+You can download the [latest release of the uBitTool GUI Editor](https://github.com/carlosperate/ubittool/releases/) from the GitHub repository and there are [Instructions to read out the contents of a hex file](https://www.embeddedlog.com/ubittool/usage.html) on the website

+## py-ocd

 This method reads out the .hex file on the micro:bit to a file in your working directory.

-## Pre-requisites

 In order to complete this task you will require some additional tools and libraries: